 In addition to mammography, healthcare providers may utilize Clinical Breast Exams (CBE) during routine physicals to identify physical changes or abnormalities.
 For high-risk populations, such as those with dense breast tissue or known genetic mutations like BRCA1/2, supplemental tools including Breast MRI and ultrasound are employed to increase diagnostic sensitivity.
 These primary screening tools are collectively responsible for the fact that approximately 66% of breast cancer cases in the United States are currently diagnosed while still localized and highly treatable.4

-Below is summary table of the current U.S. Breast Cancer Screening Guidelines:
+Below is a summary table of the current U.S. Breast Cancer Screening Guidelines:

 *Lifetime risk scores are calculated using risk assessment tools based on personal and family history.
 Risk score is often calculated using the Tyrer-Cuzick or Gail Model.